MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/install-om-crossplat-agent-cmdline-2016.md

 ## Discovering computers after manual deployment

 After you have manually deployed agents to UNIX and Linux computers, they still need to be discovered by Operations Manager by using the Discovery Wizard.
 For the **Discovery type**, select **Discover only computers with the UNIX/Linux agent installed**.
 For more information see [Install Agent on UNIX and Linux Using the Discovery Wizard](manage-deploy-crossplat-agent-console.md).

-## Next steps

-- To learn how to configure object discovery rules and disable discovery of a specific object, see [Applying Overrides to Object Discoveries](manage-apply-overrides-object-discovery.md)

-- To understand how to perform agent maintenance on UNIX and Linux computers, see [Upgrading and Uninstalling Agents on UNIX and Linux Computers](~/scom/manage-upgrade-uninstall-crossplat-agent.md)

-- Review [Manually Uninstalling Agents from UNIX and Linux Computers](manage-uninstall-crossplat-agent.md) to understand what options and steps need to be performed to properly uninstall the agent from your UNIX and Linux computers.